 Quick Tutorial: YINI Basics

-YINI makes configs readable for humans and consistent for machines — like INI, but with real structure, arrays, objects, and comments.
+YINI makes data-files (such as configuration files and application settings) readable for humans and consistent for machines — like INI, but with real structure, lists (arrays), objects, and comments.

-A quick tutorial with the basics of the YINI format and how to validate it.
+This short tutorial covers the basics of the YINI format and how to validate your configuration.

 1) What is YINI (in one line)?